Kids First Dental Visit Expectations

 Teeth evaluation consists of visual, tactile, and radiographic assessment, which allows the clinician to diagnose any treatment.

 Many dentists use magnification loupes up to 3.5x to better visualize the teeth and surrounding gum tissue within the oral cavity.
 Next, the dentist may use a dental instrument (explorer) to screen for cavities by gently inserting it into suspecting areas.
-If the explorer sticks, a cavity may be present.
-Learn more about cavities and how they are treated in the article below.

 Related: Read more about Cavities